Dr. William D. Hall

 University of Southern California, Doctor of Music in Conducting

-William Hall, D.M.A., is the Founding Dean and Artistic Director for the Center for the Arts, a professor of music for the past 48 years at Chapman University and the first distinguished professor to hold the Bertea Family Endowed Chair in Music.
+William Hall, D.M.A., is the Founding Dean and Artistic Director for the Center for the Arts, a professor of music at Chapman University since 1963 and the first distinguished professor to hold the Bertea Family Endowed Chair in Music.

 Hall has taught at major conservatories of music around the world, and has numerous compositions and arrangements on the market including his own choral series with National Music Publishers.
 His professional organization, the William Hall Chorale was under contract to Columbia Artists Management for over thirty years and sang throughout the U.S. and abroad.